 Optimizing Last Mile Deliveries

 Last mile delivery is the most expensive stage of all supply chain and logistics processes.
 Aside from the costs, delivery services is the brand differentiator these days, displacing product and price.
-It's now more imperative than ever to optimize the last mile delivery operations given the rise of the on-demand economy and the surge of online order due to the COVID-19 pandemic.
+Last mile delivery optimization is now more imperative than ever given the rise of the on-demand economy and the surge of online order due to the COVID-19 pandemic.

 Optimizing routes also helps with the problem of driver retention, since they’ll be able to complete their deliveries in the allotted time and won’t frequently be blamed for late deliveries that resulted from poor routing choices.